SphericalSilver/Twitter-Sentiment-Analysis---ICC-2019-games-in-Singapore-/README.md

 We saw that the Naive Bayes algorithm did a decent job in analyzes the sentiments of the tweets in the test data, despite the assumptions of the Naive Bayes model.

-## Possible expansions of this work in future projects
+## Possible expansions to this work in future projects

 - Usage of Machine Learning algorithms other than Naieve Bayes, such as Support Vector Machine (SVM)
 - Inclusion of emoticons in Sentiment Analysis